 Many of the patients I see have at least one autoimmune condition.
 And unfortunately, for the most part it’s one of those situations of when it rains it pours: people who tend to have autoimmune conditions tend to have more than one.
 Many of these autoimmune conditions have one surprising thing in common: people tend to get better when they avoid wheat.
-Thankfully, we’ve all seen the myriad of gluten free products available to us in the grocery stores.
+Thankfully, we’ve all seen the myriad of gluten-free products available to us in the grocery stores.
 But how exactly does wheat exacerbate an autoimmune condition, like Hashimoto’s Thyroiditis?

 Wheat is a grain that is primarily a starch but it also has many proteins within its structure – glutenins, gliadins, agglutinins, prodynorphins.
 All of these proteins have parts that can activate the immune system.
 But in the case of thyroid autoimmunity, it’s actually the glutamate decarboxylase (GAD) in the wheat, not the gluten, and an enzyme made by our own bodies to break down the wheat, called tissue Transglutaminase (tTG) and that end up being the culprits.
 The tTG enzyme has many roles in the body but it also important in the breakdown of gliadin.
-The GAD on the other hand, plays a role in ripening the wheat.
+The GAD, on the other hand, plays a role in ripening the wheat.
 These are the proteins that are the thyroid cell lookalikes.

-So you can surmise from the above that every time you eat wheat, you are exposing your immune system to that magical epitope that looks like a virus, that looks like your thyroid gland, that looks like many other tissues (hence the co-occurrence of various autoimmune diseases).
+So you can surmise from the above that every time you eat wheat, you are exposing your immune system to that magical epitope that looks like a virus, that looks like your thyroid gland, which looks like many other tissues (hence the co-occurrence of various autoimmune diseases).
 Autoimmune diseases that tend to occur together with Hashimoto’s are celiac disease, vitiligo, multiple sclerosis, diabetes Type I, rheumatoid arthritis, and chronic urticaria.
 In short, the immune system gets activated and starts attacking everything that looks like wheat.

 Dr. Hakuru Hashimoto took a look at some diseased thyroid tissue from someone who was hypothyroid and noticed that it had been infiltrated by immune cells called B and T lymphocytes.